libretro/docs/docs/guides/arcade-getting-started.md

 | MAME 2016 | MAME 0.174 | [here](https://github.com/libretro/mame2016-libretro/blob/master/metadata/MAME%200.174%20Arcade%20XML%20DAT.zip) |
 | MAME (latest version) | MAME (latest version) | [here (click XML link)](https://www.mamedev.org/release.html) |

-!!!
-Warning "Warning: Keep arcade romsets zipped"
-    Unlike emulating some other systems, arcade romsets should remained zipped when used.
-If you extract arcade romsets, they won't work.

 ###  Optional : ClrMamePro tutorial

+!!! info "Credits"
-!!!
-Credit : this tutorial is based on RetroPie's
+    This tutorial is based on RetroPie's

 #### Step 1 - Back up your ROMs
 It is possible with ClrMamePro to change one or two options and when it runs it will delete all your existing ROMs.
 OK, not really - using the default options it will make backups of any files it removes, but it is still possible to mess up their ROMs beyond repair when getting started with ClrMamePro.